jef-fortunahamid/HealthcareRiskAnalysis/README.md

 ORDER BY
 	height_cm ASC;
 ```
-The top end valkues are from 196 to 241 and the bottom end has values ranging from 91 to 149.
+The top end values are from 196 to 241 and the bottom end has values ranging from 91 to 149.
 The lower end is reasonable if there are kids included in our dataset.
 We'll check the `age_category` column for this.
 ```sql
 -- Checking if there are teenagers and below
 SELECT DISTINCT age_category